organized classroom shelves

 Classrooms accumulate materials quickly.
 Without a system for regular review and purging, clutter becomes overwhelming.

 Solution: Schedule short, regular decluttering sessions (e.g., 15 minutes every Friday afternoon).
-Involve students in sorting and organizing.
+Involve students in sorting and organising.
 Establish a clear donation or recycling process for materials no longer needed.

 Mistake 3: Inconsistent Labeling